arahi7860/es6-classes/README.md

 # ES6 Classes

-ES6 Classes are the new school way of writing `constructors` and methods on the `prototype`.
+[ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) are the new school way of writing `constructors` and methods on a `prototype`.
 Let's see how this works.

 ### ES5